Online Network Traffic Classification Based on External Attention and Convolution by IP Packet Header: Abstract

 \section{Abstract}

-[S U M M A R Y] As the emerging services have increasingly strict requirements on quality of service (QoS), such as millisecond network service latency ect., network traffic classification technology is required to assist more advanced network management and monitoring capabilities.
-So far as we know, the delays of flow-granularity classification methods are difficult to meet the real-time requirements for too long packet-waiting time, whereas the present packet-granularity classification methods may have problems related to privacy protection due to using excessive user payloads.
-To solve the above problems, we proposed a network traffic classification method only by the IP packet header, which satisfies the requirements of both user's privacy protection and classification performances.
-We opted to remove the IP address from the header information of the network layer and utilized the remaining 12-byte IP packet header information as input for the model.
-Additionally, we examined the variations in header value distributions among different categories of network traffic samples.
-And, the external attention is also introduced to form the online classification framework, which performs well for its low time complexity and strong ability to enhance high-dimensional classification features.
-The experiments on three open-source datasets show that our average accuracy can reach upon 94.57\%, and the classification time is shortened to meet the real-time requirements (0.35ms for a single packet).
+[S U M M A R Y] Network traffic classification is an important part of network monitoring and network management.
+Three traditional methods for network traffic classification are flow-based, session-based, and packet-based, while flow-based and session-based methods cannot meet the real-time requirements and existing packet-based methods will violate user's privacy.
+To solve the above problems, we propose a network traffic classification method only by the IP packet header, which satisfies the requirements of both the user's privacy protection and online classification performances.
+Through statistical analyses, we find that IP packet header information is effective on the network traffic classification tasks and this conclusion is also demonstrated by experiments.
+Furthermore, we propose a novel external attention and convolution mixed (ECM) model for online network traffic classification.
+This model adopts both low-computational complexity external attention and convolution to respectively extract the byte-level and packet-level characteristics for traffic classification.
+Therefore, it can achieve high classification accuracy and low time consumption.
+The experiments show that ECM can achieve the highest classification accuracy and the lowest delay, compared with other state-of-art models.
+The accuracy can respectively achieve 98.39\% and 95.57\% on two datasets and the classification time is shorten to meet the real-time requirements.